2020 Ford F-250 Trim Levels with Comparisons & Configurations.

 For this guide, the six different trim levels have been summarized with a special emphasis being placed on the differences.
 Reading it should better prepare consumers to choose the best trim level for them.

-Compare the 2020 Ford F-250 Super Duty XL vs XLT Trim Levels.
+Compare the 2020 Ford F-250 Super Duty XL vs XLT Trims.
 What is the difference?

 One of the most important features of any truck is the engine.
 The XL has three different options.
 Standard is a 6.2L V8 that produces 385-horsepower and 430 lb-ft of torque.
 This is the same standard engine that drivers will find for F-350 models.
 Working with this engine is a six-speed automatic transmission.

 Available for the XL is also a 6.7L Powerstroke turbo-diesel V8.
 With this, the F-250 Super Duty produces 475-horsepower and a mind-boggling 1,050 lb-ft of torque.
 This is paired with the newly available ten-speed automatic.
 The final engine option is a 7.3L V8 that generates 430-horsepower and 475 lb-ft of torque.
 This also is paired with the new ten-speed.
 The F-250 Super Duty comes standard with rear-wheel-drive but can be had as a 4x4 vehicle as well.

 There are many useful exterior options.
 Automatic high beams are included in the standard equipment.
 Also included are tie down hooks, two front tow hooks, and a removable tailgate.
 Optional exterior features can be added as well, such as a tailgate step, a power tailgate, and LED box lighting.
 Standard illumination features for the XL include quad-dual beam halogen headlights.
 To make the Ford F-250 Super Duty XL even more capable, drivers can choose to add skid plates, stowable loading ramps, and two different spray-in bedliners.